 Payments regarding content syndication between the involved parties are handled traditionally in fiat currencies.
 The main reasons that in the existing situation there are no complete pools with hundreds of millions of PDSs are:

 In the most basic set-up, Icecat will accept prepaid tokens for rendering its PIM services, such as PDS creation, QA, subscriptions to its catalogs, PDS download requests, editorial service levels, PIM licenses and integration services.
 The prepaid service tokens are as such Icecat backed tokens, called ICURY, short for Icecat cryptoCURrencY.
 Despite the term cryptocurrency, the token is not devised as a (digital) currency, security or other financial instrument, at least not under Dutch law: the service tokens will not have dividend, interest or other profit rights attached to it, nor (shareholder) voting rights.
+They can be described as service notes or multipurpose vouchers, in legal terms, as they can be redeemed for multiple Icecat services, and are intended to be used more broadly in Icecat’s ecosystem.
 Actually, the real “currency” of Icecat is the PDS, and it makes sense to cap the total number of tokens to the potential number of PDSs that are expected to be created in the network.

 If a decentralized POQ test and review process functions well, it makes sense to incentify editors and other content creatives to scale-up the work they do on great PDSs in behalf of brands and the e-channel.
 What if the Icecat network is rewarding a PDS editor for every published PDS, which has passed the POQ tests and QA, f.e., with 1 ICURY proportional to the POQ completeness score?